fgrehm/vagrant-lxc/README.md

 blog post for some ideas on how to set things up or check out [this other repo](https://github.com/fgrehm/vagrant-lxc-vbox-hosts) for a set of Vagrant VirtualBox machines ready for vagrant-lxc usage.

+**NOTE: Some users have been experiencing networking issues and right now you might need to disable checksum offloading as described on [this comment](https://github.com/fgrehm/vagrant-lxc/issues/153#issuecomment-26441273)**

 ## Installation